sCrypt-Inc/scryptTS-docs/docs/tutorials/hello-world.md

 }
 ```

-The `HelloWorld` contract stores the sha256 hash of a message in the contract property `hash`.
+The `Helloworld` contract stores the sha256 hash of a message in the contract property `hash`.
 Only message which hash value matches `hash` will unlock the contract.

 Now let’s look at what is in the smart contract.